Bringing Black Friday to B2B: The Ultimate Guide

 3. If you can’t afford to run deals, can you do something else?
 For consumers, Black Friday is all about deals and discounts, but in B2B there’s more room for creativity (more on that below).

 4. Can you fulfil an influx of orders?
 Do you have the stock and staff required to handle a significantly increased number of orders?
-Is your website or e-commerce platform adequately prepared for a surge in traffic?
+Is your website or e-commerce platform adequately prepared for a surge in transactions?

 Which Black Friday deals should B2B merchants offer?